Picture this.

 What should I do if I am a victim of crime?

-If you unfortunately become a victim of crime, the first thing you should do is stay calm.
 Then, try to remember as many details as possible about the perpetrator.
 If you can, take a picture of the person with your phone or make a mental note of what they look like.
 The more information you have, the better.

 After that, you should contact the police and file a report.
 The police will then be able to help you and give you further instructions on what to do next.
 You should also contact your bank or credit card company to cancel any stolen cards and notify them of the situation.